FriendsOfSymfony/FOSRestBundle/Resources/doc/3-listener-support.md

 Note that it is necessary to disable view annotations in [SensioFrameworkExtraBundle][sensio-extra-bundle] so that FOSRestBundle can take over the handling.
+However FOSRestBundle will do this automatically but it does not override any explicit configuration.
+So make sure to remove or disable the following setting:

 ```yaml
 # app/config/config.yml